-- Hit a Thons, Free Throws, Free kicks, Foodies, Auctions, Garage Sales, etc. Teams are also encouraged to do donation type fundraisers such as: - Utilizing companies like Blast Athletics, Eteams sports, personal donations from family and friends. - Each team is required to bring in a minimum of \$2000. - Every athlete is responsible for fundraising.
-There is a \$250 "opt out of Fundraising" fee that will be charged to your school account if the athlete/family does not participate.
+- Hit a thons, free throws, free kicks, foodies, garage sales, etc. - Utilizing companies like Blast Athletics and Adrenaline or personal donations from family and friends. - Each team is required to bring in a minimum of \$2,000. - Every athlete is responsible for fundraising.
+There is a \$250 opt out of fundraising fee that will be charged to your school account if the athlete/family does not participate.

-It is necessary to fundraise in order to pay for off campus venues, i.e....Big League Dreams, Harveston Park for baseball games, Torrey Pines Park for practices, Birdsall park for soccer games and practices, Rancho Community for playoff games, etc...., uniforms, gas and maintenance for the vans, miscellaneous fees and expanding each sports program with new and better equipment.
+It is necessary to fundraise to pay for off campus venues, i.e...Big League Dreams, Harveston Park, Torrey Pines Park, Birdsall Park, Rancho Community for playoff games, etc...., uniforms, gas and maintenance for the vans, miscellaneous fees, and expanding each sports program with new and better equipment.